jimmymoore888/ORBITAL-NEXUS-/README.md

 # ORBITAL-NEXUS-
-ORBITAL NEXUS™ Intelligent Memory Control Unit (IMCU) ADVANCE CHIP DESIGN 4TB - “Orbital Nexus is a next-generation memory architecture that acts as the central convergence point for data—stabilizing, optimizing, and scaling performance under extreme computational load.”
+ORBITAL NEXUS™ Intelligent Memory Control Unit (IMCU) ADVANCE CHIP DESIGN 4TB - “Orbital Nexus is a next-generation memory architecture.
+Designed By:
+Jimmy W Moore Copyright (c) 2026
+March 28th 2026
+10:54 CST
+This design, architecture, and associated materials are protected as intellectual property and may not be used without explicit written permission.

+Estimated Value $15,000,000 USD

+All rights reserved.

+This material is proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.

 # ORBITAL NEXUS™